 Subsequent Offense: Confiscation.
-Principal/Student conference, detention, in-school suspension,
+Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.

 Public Display of Affection - Physical contact that is inappropriate for the school setting, including, but not limited to, kissing and groping.

 First Offense: Principal/Student conference, detention, or in-school suspension.